jimthereal/ai-interview-assistant/README.md

 ## 🤝 Contributing

 This is a personal project, but suggestions and feedback are welcome!
 Feel free to open issues or submit pull requests.

-## 📄 License

-Open source for educational and personal use.

 ## 🙏 Acknowledgments